DadeGamerNoob/graphicsInstallationInC/README.md

 - Well for college lessons, not more not less.
 It introduces us to computer graphics in C atleast.

 HAPPY CODING !!!

+Also, check my "How to configure modern graphics in C for Linux/WSL", [here](https://github.com/DadeGamerNoob/graphicsInstallationInLinuxForC)!!!